A Test to Vote? Could That Save Us From Narcissistic Maniacs?

 And that is what Franklin D. Roosevelt meant by “bold and persistent experimentation.”

 You do not see much of that attitude in today’s politics.
 But we will never fix anything if we are not willing to find out what works.
-Brave enough to encounter a bunch of backlashes before we get it right.
+To be brave enough to encounter a bunch of backlashes before we get it right.

-By starting small, testing several options, learning from mistakes, we could exercise some bold experimentation in voter tests.
+By starting small, trying out several options and learning from mistakes, we could exercise some bold experimentation in voter tests.
 Even without politicians risking any form of crucifixion.

 Mandatory or not mandatory?